Quest for learning....

 So that it was possible to create a space no matter what.
 Whether it was spending the holidays with Smit bushwalking or learning about complex numbers from him or choosing to camp in the mountains for a week.
 Whether it was catching the next flight to spend a time at a charitable clinic in India for a month or raising funds to create a much bigger impact on the world in our own way.

 Once that was clear things started falling in place in unusual ways over the next seven years.
 We delved into some amazing ventures and projects that we never would have dreamt of undertaking.
 There were challenges, obstacles and times of sheer frustration.
 We made a lot of mistakes and we faced our worst fears.
 But it was also exciting and sheer fun at other times.

 in 2011 Atul and I created a business model that enabled us to work from home and that aligned with our passion.

 Apart from the time it provides us to be with each other and our son, it has also made our dream of having financial independence a reality.
 It has freed our time to undertake things that we would never have thought of doing at this age before.

 One of the many things I derive great joy at the moment is creating a protocol for a charitable hospital in India.
 The aim is raise the funds for conducting clinical trials to explore the scope of homeopathy in children with mental and physical disabilities.
 It is a dream come true to be able to use my resources and experience in this way after a long time.

-Atul is living his vision by creating a web platform through which every person in the world can share their knowledge and expertise with others for free.
+Atul is living his vision by creating a web platform "YesCourse" which provides the technology for any Academy in the world to take their training online and for independent trainers to share their knowledge, expertise and message.